Azure/OpenShift/docs/known-issues.md

 Currently, the Azure API accepts cluster creation requests with FQDNs containing capital letters, but the creation later fails.
 Do not include capital letters in FQDNs.

+## OMS Workspace region restrictions

+OMS workspace creation is not available in all regions due to capacity constraint and this might further be limited on a per subscription basis.
+As a result of that, OpenShift on Azure will be using one region per sovereignty to maximize chances of successful cluster creation.